Solar Panel Efficiency - Pick the Most Efficient Solar Panels

 Solar panel efficiency is a measurement of how much of the sun’s energy a certain panel can convert into usable electricity.
 This is done by capturing the electrical current generated when sunshine interacts with silicon or thin film cells inside a solar panel.

 These solar cells are tightly packed alongside each other inside glass rectangles designed to attract sunlight.
-You can read more about how solar panels are manufactured in this post.
-Then the energy is converted, sent to your circuit breaker box and distributed throughout the house.
+Then the sunlight is converted into an electrical current, sent to your circuit breaker box, and distributed throughout the house.

 It’s measured fairly simply.
 If a solar panel has 20 percent efficiency, that means it’s capable of converting 20 percent of the sunshine hitting it into electricity.
-The highest efficiency solar panels can reach almost 23 percent efficiency.
-But the average efficiency of solar panels falls between the 15 to 18 percent efficiency range.
+The highest efficiency of solar panels can reach almost 23 percent efficiency, which is impressive considering the first solar modules were only 6% efficient.

 Factors that affect solar panel efficiency

-Many internal and scientific factors play into the solar cell efficiency equation.
-But two major components are
+Many internal and scientific factors play in the solar cell efficiency equation.
+But two major components are:

 - Reflectance efficiency